 4. Content Engagement

-We (as a website owner) want to engage with our visitors and provide them with feedback, ideally within 24 hours.
+We (as website owners) want to engage with our visitors and provide them with feedback, ideally within 24 hours.

-Not mentioning that the additional text obviously extends our content.
+Not to mention that the additional text extends our content.

-This shows Google that our site is “alive”, thus has value for readers.
+This shows Google that our site is “alive”, and thus has value for readers.

-Here is the list of 9 steps you should follow in order to increase your ranking.
+Here is the list of 9 steps you should follow to increase your ranking.